 In the last few years, companies like Amazon have revolutionized the way organizations across the world do business.
 The fallout for wholesale distributors is that Amazon has influenced customer expectations, especially regarding order accuracy and delivery time, and if your business falls short of these new standards, then you’ll need to make up for it in other ways in order to attract and retain customers.
-(There are some good tips on this topic in our whitepaper, “5 Insights Into Wholesale Distributors’ Success“.)
-This post will focus on how distributors can compete with Amazon on delivery responsiveness.
+(There are some good tips on this topic in our whitepaper, “5 Insights Into Wholesale Distributors’ Success.”)

-One of the benefits of living in the modern age is that most distributional challenges can now be addressed in real time, regardless of the size of your business.
-New technologies mean that the inventory management systems of old (think pen and paper manual management) are being replaced with software that facilitates the real-time tracking and management of inventory, meaning you always have full visibility into what’s going on in your warehouse.
-Not only will implementing modern ERP software help you to better plan and forecast, but it will also help you to fulfill orders faster, provide more accurate delivery estimates, and coordinate multiple departments and locations.
+With current technology, most distribution challenges can now be addressed in real time, by software for wholesale distributors regardless of the size of your business.
+Current software for wholesale distributors facilitates real-time tracking and management of inventory, meaning you always have full visibility into what’s going on in your warehouse.
+Not only will implementing modern software for wholesale distributors help you to better plan and forecast, but it will also help you to fulfill orders faster, provide more accurate delivery estimates, and coordinate multiple departments and locations.
 Together, this all translates to improved efficiency and productivity.
-Another great thing about modern, cloud-based distribution software is that you can automate the monitoring, meaning you can create alerts that notify you when it’s time to replenish inventory, without having to put in any extra effort.
-So even if distributors can’t ship quite as quickly as Amazon, they can make up for it by being better organized, which speeds overall fulfillment.
+With cloud-based software for wholesale distributors and business intelligence dashboards, you can keep close tabs on your inventory to anticipate and prevent low stock or stockout situations.
+So even if you can’t ship quite as quickly as Amazon, you can make up for it by being better organized, which speeds overall fulfillment.

-Distributors Need the Right People in Place to Deliver Stand-Out Customer Service
+Get the Right People to Deliver Stand-Out Customer Service

 - Act as a self-service portal through which your wholesale customers can manage their orders, update their accounts, see ordering history, and get shipping and tracking information